 complaining of multiple injuries.
 Both patients were transported to MultiCare Auburn Medical Center

-by private ambulance for continued care. - Commercial Fire: (Auburn) On Sunday, November 7 at 9:32 p.m., firefighters responded to a three-alarm fire in an apartment building.
+• Commercial Fire: (Auburn) On Sunday, November 7 at 9:32 p.m., firefighters responded to a three-alarm fire in an apartment building.
 Firefighters evacuated the building and battled the fire with help

 from neighboring jurisdictions.
 The fire caused extensive damage to the structure and remains